-Honeycomb Cowfish -- Acanthostracion polygonia, seen mating near Bonaire with a poem by Derek Walcott:
+Honeycomb Cowfish -- Acanthostracion polygonia, mating in the Bonaire National Marine Park with a poem by Thomas Carew:

 ‘Ah, better to love in the lowliest cot